-The Human Resources Committee is currently comprised of Mses.
-Ducourty and Sim and Mr. Goldman, each of whom qualifies as an independent director under the listing standards of Nasdaq.
+The Human Resources Committee is currently comprised of Ms. Sim, Mr. Goldman and Admiral Stavridis (Ret), each of whom qualifies as an independent director under the listing standards of Nasdaq.
 Ms. Sim is currently the Chairperson of the Human Resources Committee.
-Ms. Ducourty has decided not to stand for re-election at the 2022 Annual Meeting and her service on the Human Resources Committee will end at the 2022 Annual Meeting.